ninewise/dissertation/frag-gene-scan/chapter.md

 to solve a number of bugs found in FragGeneScan+.
 Due to the complex thread model and codebase, not all bugs were fixable.
 Finally, we decided to create a brand new implementation of FragGeneScan, called FragGeneScanRs.
-The application note publishing this implemtentation can be found in this chapter.
+The application note publishing this implementation can be found in this chapter.

 #### [frag-gene-scan](main.md){.include}